testingautomated-usi/uncertainty-wizard/docs/paper.md

 </details>

 We are currently working on the copy ready version.
-A link to an early preprint version will be added here in a couple of days.
+An early preprint can be found [here](https://mweiss.ch/assets/papers/icst-2021-uncertainty-preprint.pdf).

 Also, we will soon a release a tool paper discussing the `uncertainty-wizard` interface and technical challenges in more detail.